Get Practical Leadership Tips and Insights

 Two Words

-To have purpose is to have something to live for When we lack a clear and consistent purpose, we are functionally and philosophically lost.
-Our inner compass is broken.
+The Power of Purpose To have a purpose is to have something to live for.
+When we lack a clear and consistent purpose, we are functionally and philosophically lost—our inner compass is broken.
 If our purpose has little hold on us, we will easily become distracted and ineffective.
-A common war tactic is to distract the enemy away from their primary assignment or purpose and then take it from them.
-This happens every day to those lacking a clear and compelling purpose.
-A sustainable vision and the goal steps leading there are birthed from purpose.
-Visions and dreams fail because they have not been cultivated from the deepest part of the soul.
-A good idea is not conviction.
-When purpose takes hold, vision and values are the byproducts adding dimension and texture.
-Writing is the hard work many leaders skip.
-Some read and that is good but writing is even better because it helps
+Consider this: a common war tactic is to distract the enemy from their primary assignment or purpose—and then take it from them.
+In many ways, this happens every day to those who lack a clear and compelling purpose.
+Furthermore, a sustainable vision—and the goal steps leading there—are birthed from purpose.
+Visions and dreams often fail because they haven’t been cultivated from the deepest part of the soul.
+A good idea, after all, is not the same as conviction.
+Once purpose truly takes hold, vision and values follow naturally, adding dimension and texture to our lives.
+The Role of Writing in Purpose Writing

 Read More »